psarathi012/CV/README.md

-# AI and SAAS GTM CV
+# AI & SaaS Product Growth & GTM Resume

 ## 👨‍💻 About Me

 I’m an **AI Engineer turned Technical Writer & SEO Strategist** with a strong grasp of LLM workflows, product-led growth (PLG), and technical content marketing.
 At **Maxim AI**, I worked closely with the founding team, leading efforts across **AI, SDK development, and technical content**.
 I fine-tuned models, built POC applications, designed evaluators using LLM-as-a-judge frameworks, and authored cookbooks and teardown blogs to demystify concepts like RAG, agents, and evaluation pipelines.